buildbot/buildbot/master/docs/developer/database/state.rst

         :param class_name: object class name
         :returns: the objectid, via a Deferred.

-        Get the object ID for this combination of a name and a class.
+        Get the object ID for this combination of name and class.
         This will add a row to the 'objects' table if none exists already.

     .. py:method:: getState(objectid, name[, default])